-The aim of the programme is to provide competent, innovative practitioners and managers with ability to apply the principles of International Logistics and Supply Chain Management including, Integrated Project and Process, Resource Capability Distribution and Materials Procurement, Logistics Systems and Strategic Supply Operations Management to the solution of operational and strategic supply chain problems in both industry and commerce.
-This entirely new, full distance learning programme provides an academic base that will contribute to the development of knowledge transfer and an opportunity to apply that knowledge to real problems.
+The programme envisages to provide competent, innovative practitioners and managers with the ability to apply the principles of International Project Management including, International Project and Process Management, Resource Capability Project Management Methods, International Business and Global Operations.
+This entirely new, full distance learning programme provides an academic base that will contribute to the development of knowledge transfer and an opportunity to apply that knowledge to real problems, within an industrial context.

 This postgraduate programme is designed to allow maximum flexibility in learning study that will allow delegates who are employed to decide themselves how and when is most convenient and conducive to study.
-The attendance mode and the duration of the distance learning programme will be agreed in advance (i.e. preenrolment) and takes the form of an individual learning contract/agreement which is reviewed over 4 stages of the programme duration.
+The attendance mode and the duration of the distance learning programme will be agreed in advance (i.e. pre-enrolment) and takes the form of an individual learning contract/agreement which is reviewed over 4 stages of the programme duration.

-The programme is designed primarily for delegates with prior knowledge of information systems and/or technologies, logistics and distribution, and who wish to specialise in a course of study that will extend them intellectually and practically according to their abilities and to provide the opportunity to allow students to reflect on their learning with an opportunity to acquire skills in response to the market need for competent Logistics and Supply Chain practitioners capable of operating across multi-national organisations embracing differing cultural dimensions.
+The programme is designed primarily for delegates with prior knowledge of management systems and/or technologies, projects and programmes, and who wish to specialise in a course of study that will extend them intellectually and practically according to their abilities and to provide the opportunity to allow students to reflect on their learning with an opportunity to acquire skills in response to the market need for competent Project Management practitioners capable of operating across multinational organisations embracing differing cultural dimensions.

-A key feature of the new distance learning of this programme will be the opportunity to identify and distinguish between the variety and complexity of supply and demand processes in order to determine appropriate lean and agile techniques to manage each with the advantage of using interactive, media-rich activities.
-This will incorporate knowledge and full understanding of the breadth of capability in the latest software tools for facilitating multi-site logistics operations communications, the skills and knowledge of new, emerging technologies, processes and production methods, and how to apply them across differing and global industry sectors
+A key feature of the new distance learning of this programme will be the opportunity to identify and distinguish between the variety and complexity of the tools and technologies available in order to determine appropriate techniques to manage each with the advantage of using interactive, media-rich activities.
+This will incorporate knowledge and full understanding of the breadth of capability in the latest software tools for facilitating multi-site project operations communications, the skills and knowledge of new, emerging technologies, processes and production methods, and how to apply them across differing and global industry sectors

-Delegates will be encouraged to articulate and demonstrate their skills as one of a new generation of Logistics and Supply Chain practitioners, with a wider, more creative, flexible skill set, including a good understanding of internal and external global customer requirements, Logistics and Supply Chain practice and interpersonal skills necessary to liaise and work in cross-cultural operational teams, structuring their work and meeting the varying demands placed on them; as they would in the work place.
+Delegates will be encouraged to articulate and demonstrate their skills as one of a new generation of Project Management practitioners, with a wider, more creative, flexible skill set, including a good understanding of internal and external global customer requirements, business and process practice and interpersonal skills necessary to liaise and work in cross-cultural operational teams, structuring their work and meeting the varying demands placed on them; as they would in the work place.

 This programme with an emphasis on active and participative education, will include practical work-based learning, problem based learning and group work to develop analysis, synthesis, decision making and the ability to cope with new and unfamiliar problems.
 Throughout the programme there will be opportunity to relate practical real-life problem based learning to industry and commerce, then to apply new technologies and techniques to solve present and future problems, in an international arena.
-In addition, skills to interpret the effect on managing projects of constantly increasing legislative controls globally, with particular respect to safety, legislation and environmental issues including reverse Logistics and Green Supply Chains.
+In addition, skills to interpret the effect on managing projects of constantly increasing legislative controls globally, with particular respect to safety, legislation and environmental issues.

-An ability to handle uncertainty and ambiguity and deal with complex Logistics and Supply Chain practice issues will be encouraged alongside techniques to examine appropriate methods to the analysis of human factors with regard to Logistics and Supply Chain practice.
+An ability to handle uncertainty, risk and ambiguity and deal with complex project issues will be encouraged alongside techniques to examine appropriate methods for the analysis of human factors with regard to practice.

-An on-line induction programme will invite experienced individuals, such as project managers and those with a manufacturing background, who wish to update their skills, and professionals with industrial experience in other sectors seeking to enter the international logistics and supply chain management sectors of industry.
+An on-line induction programme will invite experienced individuals, such as project managers and those with a manufacturing background, who wish to update their skills, and professionals with industrial experience in other sectors seeking opportunities within project management.